peterlnewton/LocalSimulation/README.md

 # [LocalSimulation](https://peterlnewton.com)

-*Abstraction of Immediate Physx API used to create low cost Physics Simulations*
+*Abstraction of Immediate Physx API used to create low cost Physics Simulations within Unreal Engine 4.*

+This was made possible thanks to the work by 4.16 from UE4 devs.
+I needed isolated physics simulations in moving spaces, and so I created this.

 ## LocalSimulation
 This plugin allows you to essentially create PxScene or Physic Scenes by placing an Actor called Local Simulation Volume, and adding other Static Mesh Components and soon Skeletal Mesh components within this Actor.
 Adding Constraints, and Forces will work as expected, but now with the additional layer of abstraction so that world simulation can be associated with a transform.